Signs of Dementia & Alzheimer’s disease

 5. Disorientation: Time and place get mixed up, as do meal time and bedtime.

-6. Poor judgement: Decisions are questionable or seem hard to make.
+6. Poor Judgement: Decisions are questionable or seem hard to make.

 7. Confusion: Signs of bewilderment and uncertainties.